amelv/389Rfall2019/week/8/writeup/README.md

 4. Describe the process you followed to obtain the flag: vulnerabilities exploited, your inputs to the server in a human-readable format, etc. If you create any helper code please include it.

-I used a format string attack on the cipher function.
-I realized that, with the ciper, to print out the elements on the stack, I needed to use %c instead of %p for hex represenations due to the shift by 13.
-I then checked to see where the entered string would be stored in the stack by entering "AAAA" (which is 41414141 in hex) and appended "%c%c..."  many times to see where the 414141414 appeared.
-I found that such hex number appeared in the 12th stack variable.
-Learning this information, I know focused on writing to the stack using %n (which becomes %a in this case).
+I used the cipher function to perform a format string attack using "%c%c%c..." which shifts to %x.
+I then saw that the ESP offset with the password pointed at will be at the offet %24$c during the printf for cipher.
+This revealed the password in hex, and I converted it into a string.
+I then entered the password into the authentication prompt.
+Once given access, I began to perform a buffer overflow attack; I overflowed the buffer of 32 bits to then overwrite the whitelist arguement in the string compare, allowing me to change what I can execute.
+I then execute ls to find flag.txt and then did cat flag.txt. ***note I struggled to actually get the flag, but I believe this is the correct process**?